Palfore/Pybiosis/README.md

 ![The GUI, showing the streamdeck page.](pybiosis/images/GUI.png)

-5. Finally, you can access your functions through the respective device.
+5. Finally, you can access your functions through the respective device (eg: google assistant, streamdeck, waiting for the scheduler).

 ## Limitations
 1. Most of this functionality is tested on Windows.